osluder/food-sales-predictions/README.md

 ## Model

 A decision tree was selected for the machine learning model.
-It has shows the ability to predict sales on a testing dataset to within an average of 1,057.43.
+It shows the ability to predict sales on a testing dataset to within an average of 1,057.43.

 ### For further information